 Day 1: Buenos Aires.
-Rooms are ready for occupation from 3.00pm on 28th October, allowing for an early check in.
-The tour begins with lunch at 12.15pm on 29th October.
-After an introductory talk, walk to the nearby Recoleta cemetery, with its architecturally diverse and ornate tombs, burial place of many of the country's leaders and cultural figures, including Eva Perón.
+The tour begins at 12.15pm with lunch and a talk at the hotel.
+Walk to the nearby Recoleta cemetery, with its architecturally diverse and ornate tombs, burial place of many of the country's leaders and cultural figures, including Eva Perón.

 Day 2: Buenos Aires.
 Walk down the grand Avenida de Mayo, with fine belle-époque architecture, to the Casa Rosada, seat of the government of Argentina.
-Tour its beautiful interiors and gain further insight into the country's history and politics (subject to confirmation).
-See the neoclassical cathedral and the Teatro Colón, one of the world's finest concert halls with renowned acoustics, and where is also the possibility of attending an evening performance (programmes are announced in February 2021).
+Tour its beautiful interiors and gain further insight into the country's history and politics.
+See also the neoclassical cathedral.
+Afternoon tour of the Teatro Colón, a stunning theatre with one of the world's best acoustics.
+The Making of Argentina continued

 Day 3: Buenos Aires.
 Explore Latin American art at the Museo de Bellas Artes and modern art gallery, MALBA.
 Trace the life and work of Eva Perón at the Museo Evita, housed in a 1923 mansion that belonged to her social foundation.
-Private tango show and dinner at one of Buenos Aires' historic cafés.
+Private tango show in the early evening at Café Tortoni, dating to 1858, frequented by Carlos Gardel as well as other painters, writers, artists and musicians (venue to be confirmed).

 Day 4: San Antonio de Areco, Pampas.
 Journey outside the city to the Pampas grasslands to discover gaucho history and culture in the delightful town of San Antonio de Areco, home to renowned silversmiths.
 Enjoy an Argentine beef lunch, grilled in front of you at a majestic estancia in the countryside, surrounded by horses and cattle.
-The Making of Argentina continued